zydou/arti/doc/Android.md

 ## Limitations
 At the moment of writing this guide, Arti does not have a stable Rust API yet.
 For that reason, no proper bindings are provided.
 You'll need to write these bindings yourself using the Java Native Interface.
+(If this doesn't sound like something you can do, you might be better off waiting until Arti is more stable.)

 There are also rough edges, which will hopefully get polished over time.
 Most of these should be explained below.